 "Students favoring the Mastery style learn most easily from teaching approaches that emphasize step-by-step demonstrations and repetitive practice.
-Students in this group struggle with abstractions, explanations, and nonroutine problem solving.
-They define mathematics as proficiency in calculation and computation." "creating additionation Classicad"
+Students in this group struggle with abstractions, explanations, and non-routine problem solving.
+They define mathematics as proficiency in calculation and computation."
+"Creating a Differentiated Mathematics Classroom"